Car crash FAQ

 Iowa and Illinois car accident lawyer Howard Zimmerle answers your questions

-What should I do in case I get into a car crash?
+What should I do after I get into a car crash in Iowa or Illinois?

 If you are involved in a car crash, the first thing you should do is make sure that you and any passengers are not injured.
 If anyone is injured, call 911 for emergency medical assistance.